-The CERCLA groundwater monitoring program is used to track the progress that groundwater treatment systems are making toward plume remediation (see Section 7.6, below).
-During 2011, the CERCLA program monitored 662 monitoring wells during 1,470 individual groundwater sampling events.
-Twenty-eight temporary wells were also installed as part of this program.
-Detailed descriptions and maps related to the CERCLA groundwater monitoring program can be found in SER Volume II, Groundwater Status Report.
+During 2012, the Facility Monitoring program monitored 134 wells during 230 individual sampling events.
+Forty-four temporary wells were also installed as part of this program.
+No new impacts to groundwater quality were discovered during the year.
+The CERCLA groundwater monitoring program monitored 662 monitoring wells during 1,561 individual groundwater sampling events.
+Thirty-three temporary wells were also installed as part of this program.
+Detailed descriptions and maps related to the groundwater monitoring programs can be found in SER Volume II, Groundwater Status Report.

-Highlights of the program include:
+Highlights of the groundwater monitoring programs for 2012 include: